ta4j/ta4j-wiki/Usage-examples.md

 ## Bots & live trading

 - **[TradingBotOnMovingBarSeries](https://github.com/ta4j/ta4j/blob/master/ta4j-examples/src/main/java/ta4jexamples/bots/TradingBotOnMovingBarSeries.java)** – continuously updates a moving bar series and reacts to strategy signals.
+- **ConcurrentBarSeries for live trading**: Since 0.22.2, use `ConcurrentBarSeries` for thread-safe bar ingestion in multi-threaded live trading scenarios.
+See [Live Trading](Live-trading.md) and [Bar Series & Bars](Bar-series-and-bars.md#concurrent-bar-series-for-multi-threaded-scenarios) for comprehensive documentation and examples.

 Have a favorite workflow or integration that is not covered yet?
 Contributions to `ta4j-examples` are welcome—new examples make the wiki even more actionable.